Lakr233/ColorfulX/README.md

 ]
 ```

-Generally, you can always have a look at example project for more details.
-We have included a range of presets for you to use.
-You can identify each in the demo app.
-See `ColorfulPreset` for name, and pass `.constant(preset.colors)` into `ColorfulView`.
+For more detailed information, feel free to explore our example projects.
+We've provided various presets for your convenience.
+Each one is identifiable within the demo application.
+For instance, check out `ColorfulPreset` to find the name, and then use `.constant(preset.colors)` to implement it in `ColorfulView`.

 ### SwiftUI